Azure/azure-cli/doc/use_cli_in_airgapped_clouds.md

 $Env:ARM_CLOUD_METADATA_URL = "https://example.url.com/metadata/endpoints?api-version=2019-05-01"
 ```
 on Windows Powershell.
+The content of the metadata URL should be similar to that of the public cloud metadata URL: https://management.azure.com/metadata/endpoints?api-version=2019-05-01.

 Then CLI will load the available clouds and the corresponding cloud endpoints from the URL.
 The first cloud in the available cloud list will be set as the active cloud by default if the public `AzureCloud` is (most likely) not available.